xie186/mooc_learning/coursera/inferential-statistical-analysis-python/README.md

 > With 95% confidence, the population propotion of parents with white children whi have taken swimming lessons is 11.23 to 24.77% higher than the population proportion of parents with black children who have taken swimming lessons.

+#### Interpretations & Assumptions for Two Population Proportion Intervals

+Assumptions:

+1.Two independent random samples

+2. Large enough sample sizes to assume that the distribtuion of our estimate is normal.
+That is, we need ``

 ## Week 3